Highland Park, NJ

 The Borough first piloted the plaza as the popular "Town Tables" initiative, which provided a safe and welcoming gathering space during the COVID-19 pandemic.
 Building on this success, Highland Park secured a Street Intersection Permit from the New Jersey Department of Transportation (NJDOT) and formally designated the space as a "Pedestrian Mall" through a Borough ordinance adopted on December 6, 2022.
 This was a key milestone in the effort to create a permanent, community-centered public space.

 In another major step forward, the Borough secured $1 million in state grant funding to support the plaza’s design and construction.
-Most recently, on January 28, 2025, Highland Park issued a Request for Qualifications (RFQ) to select a design team tasked with developing a detailed plan that reflects the community’s input and vision.
+On January 28, 2025, Highland Park issued a Request for Qualifications (RFQ) to select a design team tasked with developing a detailed plan that reflects the community’s input and vision.
 On May 6, 2025, the Borough Council authorized a resolution approving a Professional Services Agreement with Arterial LLC for landscape architecture and engineering services for the plaza.

 Our Vision